About Wapama Falls

 This marked the turnaround point for our out-and-back hike to Wapama Falls (we were roughly 2.5 miles from the trailhead at this point).

-Wapama Falls resides in Yosemite National Park.
-For information or inquiries about the park as well as current conditions, visit the National Park Service website.
+Wapama Falls resides in Yosemite National Park near Groveland in Tuolumne County, California.
+It is administered by the National Park Service.
+For information or inquiries about the park as well as current conditions, visit their website.

 From San Francisco, we’d drive east towards Pleasanton, then continue east on the I-205 towards the Hwy 120 passing through Groveland and eventually through the town of Mather.
 Once we were east of Mather, we’d follow the road to the O’Shaugnessy Dam as described above.
 Overall, this drive would take around 4 hours without traffic.